 Solid mouldings are most commonly available in pine but can be ordered in many hardwoods (some of the solid hardwood moldings may be a veneer face).
 In order to get the best possible finish, it is recommended that you sand first with 220 grit sandpaper.

 If staining, we recommend after sanding to apply a pre-stain conditioner or a sanding sealer; this will prevent the wood from absorbing too much stain too fast which leads to the grain being raised or the wood taking the stain in blotches.
 Next, apply a clear sealer; this will help your molding last for years to come.

 Remember to apply as directed, generally, three coats are best.
 Each succeeding coat adds protection and depth to the appearance.

 Finger joint pine is a good balance of low cost, widespread availability in different patterns, an stability.
 Most finger joint molding is now primed.
 Therefore, all you need to do is paint with your choice of paint – two coats are best.

 Similarly, MDF comes with a primer coat already on it, so all you have to do to finish your project is to apply a paint of your choosing.
 Please note: MDF doesn't handle getting wet very well, so it is not recommended for kitchens or bathrooms.

-A link is provided below to view most readily available molding profiles (patterns).
+A link is provided below to view most readily available moulding profiles (patterns).
 It also details the sizes and wood types available.

-This catalog illustrates each profile (or style) of molding in real size so as to take the guesswork out of choosing your chair rail, crown, baseboard, casing and other needs.
+This catalog illustrates each profile (or style) of moulding in real size so as to take the guesswork out of choosing your chair rail, crown, baseboard, casing and other needs.